jestjs/jest/docs/ExpectAPI.md

 ### `expect.objectContaining(object)`

-`expect.objectContaining(object)` matches any received object that recursively matches the expected properties.
-That is, the expected object is a **subset** of the received object.
-Therefore, it matches a received object which contains properties that **are present** in the expected object.
+`expect.objectContaining(object)` matches any received value (object or primitive) that has (own or inherited) properties matching all enumerable (own or inherited) properties of the expected object.

 Instead of literal property values in the expected object, you can use matchers, `expect.anything()`, and so on.

+Primitive received values will be coerced to objects iff they are truthy; for example, `expect.objectContaining({toExponential: expect.any(Function)})` matches `1` and does not match `0`.

 For example, let's say that we expect an `onPress` function to be called with an `Event` object, and all we need to verify is that the event has `event.x` and `event.y` properties.
 We can do that with: